-- Spend as much of their funding as possible, reaching at least a 90% threshold; - Target and serve people with the highest needs; - Produce strong outcomes; and - Meet the community's and CoC's needs.
+- Spend as much of their funding as possible, reaching at least a 90% threshold; - Target and serve people with the highest needs; - Produce strong outcomes; and - Meet the region's and CoC's needs.

-The Scorecard Committee will make each of these items part of the FY2023 new and renewal scorecards.
+The Scorecard Committee will make each of these items part of the FY2024 new and renewal scorecards.
 Projects that do not meet some or all of these criteria will receive a reduced score and should be ranked accordingly.
 In addition to ranking, if a renewal project has a history of low spending, the Project Review Committee should consider reallocating some or all of that project's funding.
 Projects should consistently spend at least 90% of their funding.
 The CoC has a responsibility to find new, more effective projects if current projects cannot spend their allocated funding.
-Due to the pandemic and the increasingly tight housing market, some CoC grantees have underspent allocated CoC funding.
-The Project Review Committee should take the lingering effects of the pandemic into consideration before reducing or eliminating any projects due to low spending, and instead, review patterns of low spending over a multi-year period (including operating years prior to the pandemic).
+Due to the increasingly tight housing market, some CoC Program grantees have underspent allocated CoC funding.
+The Project Review Committee should take the tight housing market into consideration before reducing or eliminating any projects due to low spending, and instead, review patterns of low spending over a multi-year period.

 The NC BoS CoC will not fund projects that request acquisition, rehabilitation, or new construction funding.
 There is too little new funding available to the CoC each year to justify the large investment these activities would require.
-Agencies that need these types of funding should use other sources of federal, state, and local funding and focus CoC funding on activities that more quickly benefit people experiencing homelessness.
+Agencies that need these types of funding should use other sources of federal, state, and local funding and focus CoC Program funding on activities that more quickly benefit people experiencing homelessness.